 - More Information

-The organisation broadened its scope in 2011 to include advocacy, documentation and monitoring of artistic freedom across all art forms, initiating Artsfex, a global network of like-minded organisations, institutions and advocates all aimed at protecting artistic freedom across the world.
+In the beginning, Freemuse focused on music and censorship, but broadened its scope in 2011 to focus on the freedom of artistic expression and creativity across all art forms.
+That same year, the organisation initiated Artsfex, a global network of like-minded organisations, institutions and advocates all aimed at protecting artistic freedom across the world.

 (Revised 16 September 2005 and 14 June 2015 at the Freemuse General Assembly)